rye-to-rye/PainPortal/README.md

 ## How to Run

-Clone the repo and open the main HTML file:
+Clone the repo and open the main HTML file which is **login.html**:

 ```bash
 git clone https://github.com/your-username/painportal.git